mironsuarez/mironsuarez.github.io/essays/smart-questionss.md

 A non-smart question is not going to be clear, it probably has spelling errors as well as grammar errors.
 In this question the user is asking about two individual matrixes side by side.
 He explained how he built his matrix with little detail as to the structure of it all making it unclear what he actually did.
 This question is also not formulated well and does not include another information such as where he is working and what he is actually working with.
 You can see the question [here](https://stackoverflow.com/questions/79763425/2-individual-matrix-side-by-side)

-## The Smart Question is The Rigth Question
+## The Smart Question is The Right Question

 The smart question has gotten zero replies and activity while the smart question has gotten plenty of engagement.
 This shows how critical it is in asking a question the right way is.
 Especially when you are trying to get help with something that you are doing.
 To recap smart questions should be clear and concise, short and straight to the point and well thought out.
 All of this makes it easier for someone to want to even try to help you.